earthbound19/_ebPathMan/README.md

     git clone https://github.com/earthbound19/_ebPathMan

-Open a terminal to the path you have cloned it into, and examine the comments in and, if you think it's a good idea, depending, do this:
+Open a terminal to the path you have cloned it into, and examine the comments in any of the following scripts to see how to use them.

-- Windows: clone and make use of `_setBinBaths.bat` from , which is designed to modify your SYSTEM PATH to include all relevant paths in this archive (or any archive that uses the setup expected by that batch).
-- Mac and/or other 'Nixy environments (such as Cygwin or MSYS2 on Windows!) may make use of `getDevEnv.sh` and/or `getAllDevEnvs.sh` to dynamically get scripts in your PATH (in other words to alter a terminal run to become a development environment).
+### Dynamic PATH modification

+#### Unixes etc.

+- `getDevEnv.sh`
+- `getAllDevEnvs.sh` (uses the former in a loop)

+#### Windows

+- `_getDevEnv.bat`

+### Permanent PATH modification

+#### Unixes etc.

-- See also `addThisPathToProfile.sh`.
+- `addThisPathToProfile.sh`.

-Descriptions of some binaries in this repository, collected from other places:

-`PathEditor.exe` is handy-dandy.
-It has a GUI.
-Double-click the program and you'll see.
+#### Windows

+- `_addToSystemPATH.bat`
+- `modpath.exe` is great for adding to the system PATH environment variable.
+I found it in the uninstall folder of ImageMagick for Windows, but I don't know where it is from originally (if not from ImageMagick).
+The `_addToSystemPATH.bat` script uses `modpath.exe`.
+- `PathEditor.exe` is a handy-dandy application with a graphical user interface that makes editing environment variables easy.
 I didn't create this tool.
-As all files (that I'm aware of!) which end with .exe, it is a Windows executable.

-`setenv.exe` is great for creating new system (or any context) environment varaibles with their values.
+- `setenv.exe` is great for creating new system (or any context) environment varaibles with their values.
 I think I got it [from here](https://www.codeproject.com/Articles/12153/SetEnv).

-`modpath.exe` is great for adding to the system PATH environment variable.
-I found it in the uninstall folder of ImageMagick for Windows, but I don't know where it is from originally (if not from ImageMagick).